TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V1/docs/exports/JumpCloud.SDK.V1.md

 ### [Set-JcSdkApplication](Set-JcSdkApplication.md)
 The endpoint updates a SSO / SAML Application.
+Any fields not provided will be reset or created with default values.

 ### [Set-JcSdkCommand](Set-JcSdkCommand.md)
 This endpoint Updates a command based on the command ID and returns the modified command record.